 But there is a catch; in fact, there are two catches.
 One: To borrow from LendingMate, you have to have a guarantor backing up your request, willing to step in if you can’t pay back the loan.
 And two: There is an extremely high-interest rate, reaching 43% per annum in some cases.

-If you are in the market for a small loan, I hope this lendingmate.ca review will help you decide whether it’s for you or not.
+If you are in the market for a small loan, I hope this LendingMate review will help you decide whether it’s for you or not.

-- Issues loans to borrowers with poor credit history.
+- Issues loans to borrowers with poor or no credit history.

 - If you have a valid guarantor, the process is simple and efficient.

-- They perform a ‘soft credit check’ of guarantor’s record
+- They perform a ‘soft credit check of the guarantor’s record.

-- There are no hidden and extra processing fees.
+- There are no hidden or extra processing fees.

-- The guarantor is on the hook until you pay off the whole sum
+- The guarantor is on the hook for any payments you cannot make.

 - Only offer loans to borrowers in three provinces.

 - The minimum loan duration is two years for loans of $3,000 and up, but you can pay off the loan early with no additional fees and save on interest costs.

 What is LendingMate?